srideviblogs/srideviblogs.github.io/_posts/2025-07-30-linux-user-setup.md

 - Supports handy features like tab completion and command history.
 - Loads your configs like `.bashrc` or `.zshrc`.

-Basically, if you’re typing commands in real time — you’re in an interactive shell.
+Basically, if you’re typing commands in real time, you’re in an interactive shell.

 ## What is a Non-Interactive Shell?